 Yes, you need to also apply for the Thailand Pass for your kids as well.

-For the quarantine exemption option, if your children are under 12 years old, you can add their details together with your personal information during the application.
+If your children are under 12 years old, you can add their details together with your personal information during the application.

 If your kids are older than 12 years old, you need to apply for the Thailand Pass for them individually.